Watch the Premiere of Pussy Riot's New Video 'CHAIKA'

 How have the people in Russia been reacting to this scandal?
 Are they even hearing about it?

-According to recent polls, the 38 percent of Russians who are aware of the existence of the film Chaika consider the corruption schemes and connections to criminal groups demonstrated in the documentary to be typical phenomena essential to helping modern Russian authorities maintain order.
+According to recent polls, the 38% of Russians who are aware of the existence of the film Chaikaconsider the corruption schemes and connections to criminal groups demonstrated in the documentary to be typical phenomena essential to helping modern Russian authorities maintain order.

 How widespread is the corruption in the Russian government today?

 The system of state authorities is not just infected with corruption—it is actually firmly based on it.
 If a judge acquits someone nowadays, his or her colleagues immediately start suspecting them of having been bribed.
-Most likely, after a series of such sentences such a judge will be fired because his or her superiors would be astonished that he or she could have accepted a bribe and not shared it with them.
-This is why the rate of acquittals in Russia is just 0.4 percent.
+Mostly likely, after a series of such sentences such a judge will be fired because his or her superiors would be astonished that her or she could have accepted a bribe and not shared it with them.
+This is why the rate of acquittals in Russia is just 0.4%.

 What needs to happen in order to counter this corruption—both from within Russia and from the international community?